 Geoffrey Standing Bear is the Principal Chief of the Osage Nation.
 He is the great-grandson of Osage Principal Chief Fred Lookout.
 Chief Standing Bear and his wife Julie have four children and eight grandchildren.

-Now in his second term as Osage Nation Principal Chief, he continues the work of protecting and enhancing the Osage culture, language, and lands.
+Now, in his third term as Osage Nation Principal Chief, he continues the work of protecting and enhancing the Osage culture, language, and lands.

 In 2017, Chief Standing Bear was recognized by Oklahoma Magazine as an Oklahoman of the Year for his leadership of the Osage Nation.
-He is a graduate of the University of Oklahoma and received his Juris Doctor Degree from the University of Tulsa.
+He graduated from the University of Oklahoma and received his Juris Doctor Degree from the University of Tulsa.

-He sees the Osage Nation expanding its land base, maintaining its vibrant traditions, and bringing back the Osage language to daily use.
-His belief is that this and much more can be done though the power of the Osage child and it is therefore the duty of all his people to protect and nurture the children of the Nation.
+He sees the Osage Nation expanding its land base, maintaining its vibrant traditions, and returning the Osage language to daily use.
+His belief is that this and much more can be done through the power of the Osage child, and it is, therefore, the duty of all his people to protect and nurture the children of the Nation.